Evolved Sample Weights for Bias Mitigation: Effectiveness Depends on the Fairness Objective

 \subsection{Reweighting}

-In this work, we discuss the Reweighting method \cite{kamiran2012data}, which mitigates bias by assigning weights to data points in the training dataset.
+In this work, we focus on the Reweighting method \cite{kamiran2012data}, which mitigates bias by assigning weights to data points in the training dataset.
 These weights are used while computing the loss function during the training phase and hence adjust each data point's contribution to the training loss.
 In this work, we will focus on the classifiers that support the use of weights in this way.

-In its most basic form, through reweighting, we assign higher weights ($>$ 1) to data points that possess one of the following two characteristics: (1) individuals belonging to `deprived' communities that possess desirable values of the target variable (e.g., female candidates getting accepted for a STEM job), and (2) individuals belonging to `favored' communities that possess undesirable values of the target variable (e.g., male candidates getting rejected for a STEM job)\cite{kamiran2012data}.
+In its most basic form, through reweighting, we assign higher weights ($>$ 1) to data points that possess one of the following two characteristics: (1) individuals belonging to underrepresented groups that possess desirable values of the target variable (e.g., female candidates getting accepted for a STEM job), and (2) individuals belonging to overrepresented groups that possess undesirable values of the target variable (e.g., male candidates getting rejected for a STEM job) \cite{kamiran2012data}.
 All other data points are assigned lower weights ($<$ 1).
-Determining which communities are favored and which target values are desirable is subjective and dependent on the dataset being used.
 The weight assigned for a given data point $X$ is defined by:

 where $X(S)$ is the value of the sensitive feature in $X$, $X(Class)$ is the value of the target variable in $X$, $P(S=X(S))$ is the probability of observing a measurement in the dataset with the value of sensitive feature being $X(S)$, $P(Class = X(Class))$ is the probability of a given observation having value of the target variable as $X(Class)$, and $P(S=X(S) \wedge Class=X(Class))$ is the probability of a given observation having the value of sensitive feature as $X(S)$ and target variable as $X(Class)$.